AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 To add a deployment key to your private GitHub repository, you must be the administrator of that repository.
 GitHub allows you to use a deploy key for one repository only.

-If your project needs to access multiple repositories, you can choose to attach an SSH key to an automated user account.
-Because this account is not used by a human, it is referred to as a [machine user](https://docs.github.com/en/developers/overview/managing-deploy-keys).
+If you prefer that your project accesses multiple repositories, you can attach an SSH key to an automated user account.
+Because this account is not used by a human, it is referred to as a [machine user](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys).
 Add the machine account as a collaborator or add the machine user to a team with access to the repositories.

 >[!INFO]
 >
 >Adobe recommends adding and merging this code to your project Git repositories.
-If you do not configure the connection, you will have build issues.
+If you do not configure the connection, you may experience build issues.

-### Find your deploy key

-**To find your project SSH public key**:
+**To find your SSH public key**:

 1. Log in to [the Project Web Interface](https://console.magento.cloud).